eclipse-rdf4j/rdf4j/site/content/documentation/maven-eclipse-project/index.md

 ![Image](images/eclipse-app3.png)

 That’s it!
 Obviously there is still loads to learn about how to use rdf4j effectively, but you’ve got the basics under control now: you can set up a new project using rdf4j,  and have seen some basic ways to add, write, and retrieve data.
 The rest is up to you.
-Good sources of further documentation are link:/programming/[Programming with rdf4j], and of course the link:/javadoc/latest[API Javadoc].
+Good sources of further documentation are [Programming with rdf4j](../programming), and of course the [API Javadoc](/javadoc/latest).